San Francisquito Creek: Watershed

-San Francisquito Creek's mainstem begins below Searsville Lake at the confluence of Corte Madera Creek and Bear Creek.
-It is joined by Los Trancos Creek just north of I-280.
+The first major tributary to San Francisquito Creek is Los Trancos Creek, which joins from the left (heading downstream) just north of I-280.

 The creek runs for a length described by different authorities as from 13 to 22 km, most recently 12.5 mi, and after exiting the foothills near Junipero Serra Boulevard and Alpine Road, runs in an incised channel in a broad alluvial fan, before draining into the Bay south of the Dumbarton Bridge and north of the Palo Alto Flood Basin.
 Its watershed is about 110 km2 in extent, including areas of San Mateo and Santa Clara counties.
 In one stretch it forms the boundary between the city of Palo Alto and the cities of East Palo Alto and Menlo Park, and thus between San Mateo and Santa Clara counties, reflecting the fact that it was originally used as the boundary between the lands of the Spanish Missions at San Francisco and Santa Clara.
 The tree from which Palo Alto takes its name, El Palo Alto, stands on the banks of the creek.

-In 1857, the U.S. Coast Survey (USCS) identified 1142 acre of tidal marsh at the mouth of the creek.
+In 1857, the United States Coast Survey (USCS) identified 1142 acre of tidal marsh at the mouth of the creek.
 There were also two large [63 and 118 acre] willow groves adjacent to the tidal marsh associated with high groundwater tables and seasonal flooding.
 In the late 1920s levees were constructed to re-route the creek through a new engineered channel from its former mouth, to a sharp north turn for about half a mile, then to the northeast, before exiting to the Bay.
 By 2004, filled areas such as the Palo Alto golf course and the Palo Alto Airport have reduced the tidal marsh to 352 acre.